sergiooncode/veterinary-medical-records/README.md

 ### Setup

-- Frontend

 1. Clone the repository
-2. Run `make frontend-dev` to start frontend service
+2. Run `make create-dev` to start frontend service
 3. Access the frontend at http://localhost:3001

-- Backend
-1. Run `make backend-dev` to start backend service
-2. Check is running at http://localhost:8000
+4. You can check the backend is running at http://localhost:8000
+5. Run `make logs` to see logs of all services

 - Run tests
   - Backend: `make backend-test`